qawemlilo/crushit/README.md

 # CrushIt

-Ok here is the deal, I am currently developing a JavaScript intensive application <https://github.com/qawemlilo/nodebooks> and my front-end code is organised into modules of many different javaScript files.
-I wrote CrushIt so that I can easily compile and compress all scripts into one file that I can use in production without messing up my local development structure.
+CrushIt is a commandline tool for compiling all javascript scripts from a web page and minifying them into a single file.
+I wrote CrushIt to make it easy to optimize my code for use in production.

 # Install (npm)